-A trip to explore Parma should be less focused on the geographical differences between the towns that surround the city, and more focused on where to find food experiences.
+A trip to explore Parma, Italy, should be less focused on the geographical differences between the towns that surround the city, and more focused on where to find food experiences.
 Perhaps they have their priorities right.
 After all, UNESCO recently named Parma a Creative City for Gastronomy.
 But, even if your focus is on eating, you need some place to stay in Parma, right?

 Parma, famous for its cheeses and hams, is a popular spot among food travelers to Emilia Romagna.
 Parma lies along the Parma River, offering riverside walks or lazy afternoons spent lounging in the Parco Ducale, or window shopping along Strada Luigi Carlo Farini.
 There are also churches, monasteries, and theaters to keep culture hounds busy.
 There is a cathedral, several beautiful squares, and a famous pink-hued baptistery.

 And, we have some recommendations of where to stay in Parma so that you can enjoy the culinary delights of this portion of Emilia Romagna.

 Staying within the city offers some obvious perks, including the ability to explore the city itself.
 And, it’s nice to walk around before dinner, enjoy an Aperol Spritz for aperitivo, and slowly stroll back.
 But, the historic center of Parma is pedestrian only.
 Many hotels offer parking for a fee, but if you have a rental car, check your parking options ahead of time.
 There are no free parking lots in Parma, as there are in Modena.

 This four-star hotel in the heart of Parma features over a hundred rooms, in an historic building.
 During the day, walk to the most famous attractions of Parma, such as the Victory Monument.
 It is also very close to the train station.
 They offer parking for a fee.
 Rooms start at €94.
 (Check out Tripadvisor reviews here | Book here)